-A non-governmental organization is pleading with the National Human Rights Commission in India (NHRC) to explain why the country isn’t banning talc-based Johnson’s Baby Powder, after Johnson & Johnson announced May 19 that it was discontinuing sales of its iconic talcum powder in the United States and Canada, but would continue sales in other parts of the world.
+A non-governmental organization is pleading with the National Human Rights Commission in India (NHRC) to explain why Johnson and Johnson baby powder isn’t banned in India, after Johnson & Johnson announced May 19 that it was discontinuing sales of its iconic talcum powder in the United States and Canada, but would continue sales in other parts of the world.

 J&J reported that it would no longer sell the talc-based baby powder in North America due to dwindling sales caused by mounting lawsuits alleging exposure to the talcum powder causes ovarian cancer and mesothelioma, a rare form of cancer linked to asbestos exposure.
 The lawsuits claim that the talc J&J uses contains impurities, including asbestos, that can cause cancer.